 This injury is typically associated with high impact injury to the lower leg.
 When involving the lateral process of the talus it is referred to as a snowboarders fracture.
 Snowboarder fractures are often missed and treated as an ankle sprain.
 The talus is an important bone as it creates multiple joints in the foot/ankle; the ankle joint, the subtalar joint and the talonavicular joint.
 These fractures need proper evaluation as an injury to the talus can take longer to heal than other bones and can create avascular necrosis of the talus.

-Symptoms of a Fractured Talus
+What are Symptoms of a Fractured Talus?